 - Fine-needle aspiration (FNA) biopsy: Your doctor will use a very thin needle to withdraw cells from the thyroid nodules which are examined under a microscope.
 This test helps to distinguish between noncancerous and cancerous thyroid nodules.

-- Thyroid scan: A lab technician introduces a tiny quantity of radioactive iodine into your bloodstream with a syringe and a special camera captures images of the thyroid gland to view nodules and allows your doctor to check how well the thyroid gland is functioning.
+- Thyroid scan: A lab technician introduces a tiny quantity of radioactive iodine into your bloodstream with a syringe, and a special camera captures images of the thyroid gland to view nodules - this allows your doctor to check how well the thyroid gland is functioning.
 This test is unsafe for the health of expectant or breastfeeding women.

 The treatment depends upon the size and the type of the multinodular goitre and may involve the following methods: